 A class is a group of logos related to the same brand name, i.e. both the brand name and its visual logos are different from other brands.

-What happens if OnDOMAIN detects illegitimate use of my organization’s logos?
+What happens if OnDOMAIN detects illegitimate use of my organisation’s logos?

 OnDOMAIN will warn you of the presence of a detected logo by flagging a red warning triangle in the "Logo annotations present" column.